 Will you see wings if you see an angel or archangel?

 Regardless of whether you believe that angels and archangels have wings, be sure to ask for angelic help or support whenever you need it.
-They will be present whenever we call on them.
+They will be present whenever we call on them, and they repeatedly tell me that they want us to call on them more often.
 However, due to the Law of Free Will, they can’t help unless you ask.
 So ask!